unusualify/modularity/docs/src/pages/advanced-guide/features/payment.md

 ## HasPayment (Trait)

-This trait, defines a relationship between a model and it's price information by leveraging from the Unusualify\Priceable package.
+This trait, defines a relationship between a model and it's price information by leveraging from the oobook/priceable package.
 See below :

 ```php